Click for homepage

 Block diagram of the rigged AR-924 pager

-All that is needed to convert it into an IED, is the addition of an explosive device, such as Semtex, and an initiator or detonator.
+All that is needed to convert it into an IED, is the addition of an explosive charge, such as Semtex, and an initiator or detonator.
 It also requires the devices firmware to be rigged, but as the device was already advertised as having an improved user interface, that should be relatively simple.

 Educated guess of the construction of the AR-924 (Copyright Crypto Museum 2024)